butfirstchai.com

 A large and small bowls with dry and wet ingredients

-Preheat the oven to 150 °C. Measure and add the dry items in a large bowl.
+Preheat the oven to 150°C. Measure and add the dry items to a large bowl.
 That would be the rolled oats, almonds, salt, cardamom powder and vanilla sugar.
 In a small bowl, add the egg white, oil, honey and tahini.

 A large bowl of granola ingredients to be mixed.